10 Strategies for Dealing with Dementia and Anger Issues

 9. Reduce or eliminate pain and discomfort

-People with dementia often experience pain or serious discomfort on a regular basis, typically caused by common health conditions.
+People with dementia often experience pain or severe discomfort regularly, typically caused by common health conditions.

 As you might expect, someone who’s in pain might be angry or have a short fuse.